Updated June 10, 2021

 - Broaden the scope of the pre-trip and on-the-road Affordable Housing Curriculum to incorporate resources related to privilege, white supremacy, white saviorism, and anti-racism

-- Revise leader hiring practice to be actively non-discriminatory by acknowledging implicit biases in our job description and interview process
+- Revise leader hiring practice to be actively non-discriminatory by:

 - Train Trip Leaders in facilitation skills to address intra-team dynamics regarding race, gender, and socioeconomic background.
 As well as, ensure leaders provide a level of support and mentorship needed for training and pre-trip support